joordan/file-tree-notes/README.md

 The extension will automatically focus the appropriate view when opening a note.
 You can configure whether notes open in the full editor view (default) or in a split view by changing the `fileNotes.openInSplitView` setting.

+### Using with GitHub Copilot

+File Tree Notes works great with GitHub Copilot!
+Here's a tip for maximizing your productivity:

+1. Open both your source file and its corresponding note file
+2. Ask Copilot to analyze your code and generate notes based on what your source file is doing
+3. Try prompts like:
+   - "Generate documentation for this code"
+   - "Explain the key functions in this file"
+   - "Create notes about the architecture of this module"
+   - "Document the API endpoints in this file"

+Copilot can see both files in your context and can help create meaningful notes without you having to write everything from scratch.

 ### Storage Options

 The extension supports two storage modes for notes: